Catherinen29/tictactoe/README.md

 }
 ```

-I struggled getting the project off the ground, however felt an enormous sense of pride once I had passed it and could move on to building up the game.

-In addition to the winning combinations, there is always the chance of a draw.
-I particularly enjoy this piece of code as I wasn’t confident with some array methods before the project began whereas I can say this has now changed.

 I created an array of all the tiles’ content and the length of that array determined whether there was a draw or not.
-This part of the code need to be after all the other combinations as it is possible for Player 1 to win on the final tile.
+This part of the code needed to be after all the other combinations as it is possible for Player 1 to win on the final tile.

 ``` js
 const drawScore = tileButtons.filter(function(word) {